Carrie-Lynn Cohen

 Carrie-Lynn Cohen (born March 7, 1967) is a Canadian former professional tennis player.

 Tennis career

 Cohen played collegiate tennis for Oklahoma State University and won a Big Eight conference title in 1986 at No. 4 singles.

 On the professional tour she reached a best singles world ranking of 353 and made her only WTA Tour main draw appearance came as a qualifier at the 1988 Canadian Open.

 At the 1984 Maccabiah Pan American Games in Sao Paulo, Brazil, she won a gold medal in women's singles and a bronze medal in women's doubles.

-Cohen competed in the 1985 Maccabiah Games and the 1989 Maccabiah Games in Israel, representing of Canada.
+Cohen competed in the 1985 Maccabiah Games and the 1989 Maccabiah Games in Israel, representing Canada.